What You Need to Know About Panting in Cats

 People have asked us over the years whether it was normal for a cat to pant.
 Here’s the “skinny” on panting in cats.

-Panting may be a normal response for a cat that has just exercised or exerted itself (think serious laser pointer session, or running around with another of the family pets).
-It may also be a normal response for a stressed cat (think car trip, or visit to the vet).
+Panting may be a normal response for a cat that has just exercised or exerted itself (think serious laser pointer session, or running around with another family pet).
+It may also be a normal response for a stressed cat (think car trip or a visit to the vet).
 And it may be a normal response for an overheated cat (think no air conditioner on a warm day).

 You’ll notice that I’ve highlighted the word “may” here, and not by mistake.
 It’s because sometimes the panting can be occurring coincidentally at those times, and yet be the result of and a sign of a significant underlying disease or injury.